 The token on its own cannot do anything, fraudsters who have obtained a specific token cannot complete any purchases without the additional authenticators required by the mobile wallet.
 Apple Pay, for example, requires users to use fingerprint for Touch ID or to enter their Apple ID to complete a purchase.

-What if your phone is stolen?!
+What if your mobile wallet device is stolen?!

 We have all been there, the moment when we cannot locate our purse/wallet; kickstarting the panicked process of tearing apart our home/office/cars while also waiting on hold with our bank or card provider to report the card missing.
 The best part of the Mobile Wallet technology is what happens if your device is stolen!
 Since your mobile wallet never stores your full account details, there is nothing to panic about.
 Just log in to your account from any device to deactivate your specific token.